mckennapsean/dissertation/content/00-abstract.md

 This dissertation establishes a new visualization design process model devised to guide visualization designers in building more effective and useful visualization systems and tools.
-Some of the key novel aspects of this framework includes its flexibility for iteration, actionability for guiding visualization designers with concrete steps and concise yet methodical definitions, and connections to other visualization design models commonly used in the field of data visualization.
+The novelty of this framework includes its flexibility for iteration, actionability for guiding visualization designers with concrete steps and concise yet methodical definitions, and connections to other visualization design models commonly used in the field of data visualization.
 In summary, the design activity framework breaks down the visualization design process into a series of four design activities:
 _understand_, _ideate_, _make_, and _deploy_.
 For each activity, the framework
 prescribes a descriptive motivation, list of design methods, and expected